 Stormwater/Green Infrastructure Plan

 In 2020 we worked with Sherwood Engineers to evaluate local streetscapes and identify unique opportunities for stormwater management in Downtown.
 The stormwater strategy will prioritize green infrastructure and urban greening as a solution to urban flooding.
 Green infrastructure will benefit the Downtown community in a number of ways, such as enhancing shade and comfort, and reducing flooding.
-Final report for this study is pending.
+Click here to read the final report for this study.